BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 ## Planned Future Work

-* 8.0: Empowering Multisigs with Scripts
+* 8.0: Reviewing Multisigs with Scripts
   * 8.1: Scripting with a Multisig
   * 8.2: Scripting with a Multisig Script
   * 8.3: Creating Multisig Scripts